-Charles Peter Sullivan was born in Eureka, Illinois, on July 31, 1915.
-He attended Northwestern University, graduating with a degree in business administration.
+Charles Peter Sullivan was born July 31, 1915 in Eureka, Illinois.
+He attended Northwestern University and graduated with a degree in business administration.

-During February 1941, Sullivan enlisted in the Army Air Corps flying cadet program.
+On February 12, 1941 he enlisted in the U. S. Army as an aviation cadet with serial number 16017915.
 He learned to fly at the Spartan School in Tulsa, Oklahoma; Randolph Field in San Antonio, Texas; and at Brooks Field in Brooks, Texas.
-On September 21, 1941 he recieved his commission as a 2nd Lieutenant and flight wings at Brooks Field.
+On September 21, 1941 he earned his wings and was commission as a 2nd Lieutenant at Brooks Field.
 Afterwards, transferred to Mitchell Field, New York.

-In January 1942 shipped overseas to Australia and assigned to the 35th Fighter Group, 39th Fighter Squadron, piloting the Bell Airacoba from Port Moresby.
+During early 1942 sent overseas to Australia.
+Assigned to the 35th Fighter Group, 39th Fighter Squadron flying the P-39 Airacobra and P-400 Airacobras from Port Moresby.

 On April 12,

-Charlie Sullivan remained in the service and retired after nearly thirty years on active duty with the rank of Colonel in 1968.
+Charlie Sullivan remained in the U. S. Air Force (USAF).
+In 1968, he retired after nearly thirty years of service with the rank of Colonel.
 In 1973, he changed his family name to O'Sullivan.
-In September 1993, he learned that a pair of Australian aviation enthusiasts had located, almost to the day, the remains of his P-38H "Mareelee II" 42-66851 he crash a half-century earlier.
+In September 1993, he learned that a pair of Australian aviation enthusiasts had located, almost to the day, the remains of his P-38H "Mareelee II" 42-66851 he crash landed in 1943.